ankurjha21/ankurjha21/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Confident Open Source Contributor, DevOps enthusiast having passion to learn new technology.
-- 🎓 &nbsp; Active Open Source Contributor on Hactoberfest from past 3 session
+- 🎓 &nbsp; Active Open Source Contributor on Hactoberfest from past 3 Year
 - 💼 &nbsp; Working as a Devops Engineer at Linkfire <img src="https://emoji.slack-edge.com/T02990GNF/lovefire/168dfccce912afaa.png" width="30px">
 - 🌱 &nbsp; Learning more about Cloud Services by writing it as a Infrastructure as a code.
 - ✍️ &nbsp; Love  to Automate All my manual tasks